rdwrome/261fa24/01Scratch/README.md

 - When that has gone through go to Repository > Open in Visual Studio Code (VSC)
 - The README.md file of the repository you created for this class will open in VSC

-- CODE ALONG TO MAKE A SUBFOLDER FOR SCRATCH
+## CODE ALONG TO MAKE AN SUBFOLDER FOR SCRATCH

 ## [Scratch](https://scratch.mit.edu/)
 - Sprites: characters